alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/other-content-types/manuals.md

 You can only tag the manual to topic pages once the first draft is published.

-You’ll need to [raise a ticket with GDS](https://support.publishing.service.gov.uk/content_advice_request/new) and ask them to tag the manual for you.
+You'll need to [raise a ticket with GDS](https://support.publishing.service.gov.uk/content_advice_request/new) and ask them to tag the manual for you.

 ## Unpublish a manual

 You cannot withdraw a manual like you can for content made in Whitehall Publisher.

 Instead, you can unpublish either specific sections or the entire manual.
-This means they’ll be completely removed from GOV.UK.
+This means they'll be completely removed from GOV.UK.

 To unpublish sections of a manual:

-1. Select ‘View’ next to a section you want to unpublish.
+1. Select 'View' next to a section you want to unpublish.
-2. Select ‘Withdraw section’.
+2. Select 'Withdraw section'.
 3. Decide whether you need to [write change notes](/writing-to-gov-uk-standards/tone-of-voice/change-notes/).
-If you do, select ‘Major change’ and add your change notes.
+If you do, select 'Major change' and add your change notes.
-4. When you’ve done this for every relevant section, publish the draft.
+4. When you've done this for every relevant section, publish the draft.

 To unpublish the manual as a whole, [raise a ticket with GDS](https://support.publishing.service.gov.uk/content_advice_request/new) and explain why the manual needs to be unpublished.